Innospace: HANBIT-Micro

-HANBIT-Micro is a two-stage launch vehicle that is 22.5m long and 1.4m in diameter and can launch 170kg into a sun-synchronous orbit at an altitude of 500 km.
+HANBIT-Micro is a two-stage launch vehicle that is 22.5m long and 1.4m in diameter and can launch 170 kg into a sun-synchronous orbit at an altitude of 500 km.
 The first stage is equipped with one 25-ton hybrid engine, and the second stage is equipped with one 3-ton methane engine.
-A final kick stage capable of 4kN thrust performs the final orbital maneuvering.
+A final kick stage capable of 4 kN thrust performs the final orbital maneuvering.